diballesteros/blog-posts/hello-world.md

     - react
 ---

-## How To Create a Stunning Side Drawer With React-spring
+### Introduction

+A side drawer component is a common UI pattern used in all sorts of apps, ranging from mobile apps to web apps to desktop apps.

+So what is a side drawer?

+A side drawer component is a sliding panel that can be used to display additional information or actions.

 At my job, I recently had to create a side drawer and due to specific constraints had to create it using react-spring.
+These are the steps I took to create one from scratch.

 ### Requirements